zestifyre/Zestifyre/setup-supabase.md

-# Supabase Setup Guide for Zeptifier
+# Supabase Setup Guide for Zestifyre

 ## Step 1: Get Your Supabase Project URL and Anon Key